timescale/docs/timescaledb/how-to-guides/update-timescaledb/update-timescaledb-2.md

 <highlight type="warning">
-These instructions are only for upgrading TimescaleDB 1.x to TimescaleDB 2.0 To upgrade your existing TimescaleDB within the same major version (for example, from 1.7.2 to 1.7.4, from 2.1 to 2.2), see [Update TimescaleDB](/timescaledb/latest/how-to-guides/update-timescaledb/update-timescaledb/) for general update instructions.
+These instructions are only for upgrading TimescaleDB 1.x to TimescaleDB 2.0 To upgrade your existing TimescaleDB within the same major version (for example, from 1.7.2 to 1.7.4, from 2.1 to 2.2), see [Update TimescaleDB](/timescaledb/latest/how-to-guides/update-timescaledb/) for general update instructions.
 </highlight>

 ### TimescaleDB release compatibility [](compatibility)

 TimescaleDB currently supports the following PostgreSQL releases.
 If you are not currently running a compatible release, please upgrade before updating TimescaleDB.

  TimescaleDB Release |   Supported PostgreSQL Release
  --------------------|-------------------------------
  1.7                 | 9.6, 10, 11, 12
  2.0                 | 11, 12
- 2.1+                | 11, 12, 13
+ 2.1-2.3             | 11, 12, 13
+ 2.4+                | 12, 13

+If you need to upgrade PostgreSQL first, see [our documentation][upgrade-pg].

 <highlight type="tip">
-If you need to upgrade PostgreSQL first, please see [our documentation](/timescaledb/latest/how-to-guides/update-timescaledb/upgrade-postgresql/).
+We always recommend that you update PostgreSQL and TimescaleDB as separate actions to make sure that each process completes properly.
+For example, if you are currently running PostgreSQL 10 and TimescaleDB 1.7.5, and you want to upgrade to PostgreSQL 13 and TimescaleDB 2.2, upgrade in this order:

+1. Upgrade PostgreSQL 10 to PostgreSQL 12
+1. Update TimescaleDB 1.7.5 to TimescaleDB 2.2 on PostgreSQL 12
+1. Upgrade PostgreSQL 12 to PostgreSQL 13 with TimescaleDB 2.2 installed

 </highlight>

 ### Notice of breaking changes from TimescaleDB 1.3+